 I am in the developmental stages of a new research project investigating the commemoration of the lost or missing in the landscape & the impact of weather on the land & visitors to it.

 I have been involved in successful campaigns to save Cynon Valley Museum & Galleries, Aberdare from closure & to revive a closed library as the WORKERS GALLERY.
-More recently I have developed festivals & events to inspire people to visit the valleys & to encounter art and to meet working artists.
+More recently I have developed festivals & events to inspire people to visit the valleys & to encounter art and working artists.

 I am inspired by my experiences & observations of being an artist & gallerist & advocate for artist-led sustainable regeneration.